LindenParkesLab/nctpy/docs/pages/getting_started.rst

      9.729507111180988e-15

 The function returns a matrix (`u`) that gives the input at each time point for each node.
-Integrating over this output will give you the minimum energy at each node (see `integrate_u`).
- The same goes for the state values at every time point (`x`).
+Integrating over this output will give you the minimum energy at each node (see `integrate_u`). he same goes for the state values at every time point (`x`).
 The function also returns an error value, which the numerical error associated with the calculation of input.
 Have large A matrices, sparse B matrices, and large T values will increase this value.
 It is genreally a good idea to make sure you error values are consistent with those reported in other papers.
 Let's look at an example that will lead to higher error: